MerkulovDaniil/hse24/homework.md

 ### Convergence rates

-1. [10 points] Determine the convergence or divergence of the given sequences
+1. Determine the convergence or divergence of the given sequences:

     * $r_{k} = k^{\frac{1}{2}}$.
     * $r_{k} = \frac{1}{\sqrt{k}}$.